ZeSilverNova/Lost_in_space/README.md

 I tried to code a text base RPG on python during my free time.

+The game is not fully developped yet as the fighting sequence isn't done yet, but everything is still fully playable.

 I would recommend you to run it by double click or through pycharm for a better game experience.
 Maybe, someday, I'll work on a full 2D, 2.5D or 3D game as a solo dev, but it'll have to wait a bit.